Gettig rid of floor stains

 You may also be interested in: How to Use Lemon to Clean

-How to Remove Lemon from Marble - Lemon stains on marble
+How to Remove Lemon from Marble - Types of lemon stains on marble

 How to remove lemon from marble

-1. First of all, if you’ve spilled lemon juice on marble counter or floor, wipe it immediately with water.
-Then, rub it with baking soda.
+• If you spill lemon juice on a marble countertop or floor, quickly wipe it with water and then gently rub it with baking soda.

-3. If your marble has a honer, matte finish, you cannot use the etch remover.
-In this case, you will need to grind down the etch mark with a special disk.
-It is not impossible to do it yourself.
+• If your marble has a honed or matte finish, you cannot use etch remover.
+In this case, you may need to grind down the etch mark with a special disk, which can be done yourself.

 How to Remove Lemon from Marble - How to remove lemon from marble